ana-m-gaina/webScraper/README.md

 ## Using the Endpoints

 ### Retrieve Data from a Single Web Page
-Endpoint: /data
+Endpoint: /data <br />
-Description: Use this endpoint to scrape and retrieve data from a single web page specified by the URL.
+Description: Use this endpoint to scrape and retrieve data from a single web page specified by the URL. <br />
 GET ```http://localhost:5000/data?url=YOUR_WEB_PAGE_URL```

 ### Retrieve Data from a Single Web Page Using a Script
-Endpoint: /data-from-script
+Endpoint: /data-from-script <br />
-Description: Use this endpoint to scrape data from a single web page based on the URL provided, utilizing a custom script for extraction.
+Description: Use this endpoint to scrape data from a single web page based on the URL provided, utilizing a custom script for extraction. <br />
 GET ```http://localhost:5000/data-from-script?url=YOUR_WEB_PAGE_URL```

 ### Retrieve Links from a Web Page
-Endpoint: /pages
+Endpoint: /pages <br />
-Description: This endpoint enables you to fetch links from a specified web page.
+Description: This endpoint enables you to fetch links from a specified web page. <br />
 GET ```http://localhost:5000/pages?url=YOUR_WEB_PAGE_URL```

 ### Retrieve Data from Multiple Web Pages
-Endpoint: /getAll
+Endpoint: /getAll <br />
-Description: Use this endpoint to collect data from multiple web pages linked from the specified URL.
+Description: Use this endpoint to collect data from multiple web pages linked from the specified URL. <br />
 GET ```http://localhost:5000/getAll?url=YOUR_WEB_PAGE_URL```

 ### Retrieve Data from Multiple Pages Using a Script
-Endpoint: /get-all-from-script
+Endpoint: /get-all-from-script <br />
-Description: Use this endpoint to collect data from multiple web pages linked from the specified URL using a custom script for extraction.
+Description: Use this endpoint to collect data from multiple web pages linked from the specified URL using a custom script for extraction. <br />
 GET``` http://localhost:5000/get-all-from-script?url=YOUR_WEB_PAGE_URL```

 For each endpoint, replace YOUR_WEB_PAGE_URL with the URL of the web page you want to scrape.